TeoZosa/jupyterhub-fastbook/README.md

 <sup><a name="config-auto-regenerated-on-deploy">*</a>
-Anything generated here will be overwritten by the following deployment step with the most recent values, but it this step is here for completion's sake.</sup>
+Anything generated here will be overwritten by the following deployment step with the most recent values, but this step is here for completion's sake.</sup>

 #### Deploy JupyterHub to your Kubernetes cluster: